observablehq/examples/custom-live-data/README.md

 import {chart} with {myData as data} from "@d3/histogram"
 ```

 within a notebook.
 This example shows a [histogram](https://observablehq.com/@d3/histogram) where the data has been replaced to show a live histogram of recent Bitcoin transaction sizes via [Blockchain’s Websocket API](https://www.blockchain.com/api/api_websocket).
+Note that here `data` is redefined as a _generator_, and the chart re-renders whenever the data changes!

 See also the [custom static data example](../custom-data/).